-Where capability has been completely exhausted within both the relief and recovery coordination agency and across other agencies at the regional level, a request for relief and recovery coordination assistance from the state will be made.
+Where capability has been exhausted within Municipal Councils, DHHS and across other agencies at the regional level, a request for relief and recovery coordination assistance to the state will be made.

 Where an emergency has affected multiple regions within the state, or where the emergency has significant consequences for communities or the government of the day, state relief and recovery coordination will be activated.
 State level relief and recovery coordination activity will focus on sector coordination and the management of risks and consequences to help inform the regional response to the emergency.